dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

   ...
 }
 ```
-Finally we will combine all calculations of Cook-Torrance BRDF and add with *directLighting* as following:
+Finally, we combine the Cook-Torrance BRDF calculations with the direct lighting as follows:
 ```GLSL
 // Cook-Torrance BRDF
 float NDF = DistributionGGX(N, H, ROUGHNESS);